IBM/ibm-openpages-local-mcp-server/README.md

 # OpenPages Local MCP Server

-A local Machine Comprehension Protocol (MCP) server that enables AI agents to securely interact with IBM OpenPages GRC platform through a standardized interface.
+A local Model Context Protocol (MCP) server that enables AI agents to securely interact with IBM OpenPages GRC platform through a standardized interface.

 ## Overview

-This project provides a local server that implements the Machine Comprehension Protocol (MCP) to interact with IBM OpenPages.
+This project provides a local server that implements the Model Context Protocol (MCP) to interact with IBM OpenPages.
 It allows AI agents to perform operations on OpenPages objects like issues and controls through a standardized interface.
+For more information on MCP, visit [the official documentation](https://modelcontextprotocol.io/docs/getting-started/intro).

 ### Architecture